uscensusbureau/DAS_2020_DDHCA_Production_Code/README.md

 2020 Redistricting and the 2020 Demographic and Housing Characteristics products.

-The repo containing the 2020 Detailed DHC-A product is divided into six subdirectories.:
+This repository is divided into six subdirectories:
 * `configs` contains the specific configuration files used for the production Detailed DHC-A runs, including privacy-loss budget (PLB) allocations and the rules for adaptive table generation.
 These configurations reflect